Online Estimation and Community Detection of Network Point Processes for Event Streams: Discussion and Extensions

-In this paper we propose a novel online framework for event streams on large networks.
-We develop a scalable online algorithm to uncover community structure using point process models on the network, considering both computational speed and memory requirements.
-In both simulations and experiments, we observe that our method is scalable compared with batch methods especially under large network settings when both $m$, the number of nodes and $T$, the total time, grow.
-We also provide theoretical results regarding convergence properties of proposed online estimator under mild conditions.
+In this paper we propose a scalable online framework for learning the structure of large networks which are observed in the form of event streams between nodes in this network.
+We develop a scalable online algorithm to estimate network models for this data, which uncover community structure using point process models on the network, considering both computational speed and memory requirements.
+In both simulations and experiments utilising real data, we observe that our method is scalable compared with batch methods, especially for large networks where both $n$, the number of nodes and $T$, the total time for which events are observed, grow.
+We also provide theoretical results regarding the proposed online estimation procedure, in terms of convergence, regret and community recovery, under mild conditions.

 There are many ways this work could be extended.
 There are several aspects of community detection which we have not addressed.
-Further investigation could indicate better methods of initializing our algorithm in this online setting.
+Further investigation could indicate better methods for initializing algorithms of this form in the online setting, or consider incorporating more heterogeneous network models \citep{zhao2012consistency, sengupta2018block}.
 Similarly, selecting the number of communities is an important problem in these models and it is not immediate how to approach this with an online algorithm.
 Our algorithm also assumes that the edge structure $A$ does not vary in time and it is of interest to consider a model where $A$ can also evolve over time.
-In which case, it would be of interest to also estimate $A$ in an online setting, along with deriving properties of estimators for this updated model.
+It is of interest to also estimate $A$ in an online fashion, along with deriving properties of estimators for this updated and more challenging model.